carocad/dbscan.clj/README.md

 since the original algorithm does a lot of in-place state mutations.

 ## Usage
-In the following examples, data is a sequence of vectors representing the points to cluster.
+*data* must be a vector of vectors representing the points to cluster.
+This is due to the difference in lookup performance between list and vectors in clojure.

 The DBSCAN function can be used as:
 ```Clojure